This article was updated on May 2nd, 2023

 Vetricyn Plus All Animal Skin Care Spray is a great all-around product to help with all of your dog’s minor wounds and skin irritation.
 Use Vetricyn to help soothe and heal scabs on the ears due to an injury or excessive scratching.
 Of course, you’ll want to treat the underlying cause of the itchiness as well, but this spray is a great option for starting the healing process.

-- HEALING AID & SKIN REPAIR: Use a few times daily to flush dog cuts, abrasions, sores, and irritations to help prevent potential infection
+- HEALING AID & SKIN REPAIR: Use a few times daily to flush dog cuts, abrasions, sores, and skin irritations

 The Prognosis for Scabs on a Dog’s Ears